 “Can we do that?”
 Brad Lee looked to Terrance for an answer.
 Terrance shrugged and looked at Lawrence.
 Lawrence looked from Terrance to Brad Lee.

 “Alright,” Brad Lee nodded.
-“Do it… But, only one.
+“Do it… But, only one for now.
 Until we know how they react to this I don’t want more than one.
 The last thing we need is an NPC uprising on top of our current issues.”